britishtea/bitches/docs/HELP.md

 * `!what <searchterm> [options]`: searches for a torrent with the name 'searchterm'.
 * `!what request <searchterm> [options]`: searches for a request with the name 'searchterm'.
 If no arguments are specified then the most recent requests are shown.
-* `!what rippy`: sends you one of Rippy's magnificent quotes.
-There's also `!rippy`.
 * `!what user <username> [options]`: searches for a user with the name 'username'.

 Sometimes you need a more advanced search query.
 Bitches got you covered.
 Any of the parameters described in [the What.cd JSON API](https://ssl.what.cd/wiki.php?action=article&id=998) can be sent to Bitches.
 For example, if you want the Crystal Castles album released in 2008, you can search for it using `!what [torrent] crystal castles - crystal castles --year 2008`.
 For a complete list of extra parameters, see [the API documentation](https://ssl.what.cd/wiki.php?action=article&id=998).